-This is arguably the island’s most romantic restaurant, and definitely its most exclusive (there’s room for just six couples a night!).
+This is arguably Bora Bora’s most romantic restaurant, and definitely its most exclusive (there’s room for just six couples a night).
 Reserving in advance is a must, but it’s well worth the planning.

 Set in a beautiful house where Mediterranean style meets Polynesian art, La Vila Mahana is unbeatable for an intimate night with your loved one.
 Settle into the picturesque courtyard for a five-course meal beyond your dreams – the dishes change frequently depending on what’s fresh and in season, but no matter what’s cooking the night you visit, you’re guaranteed a delicious experience.

 Best for: This is definitely not one for families.
 A superb choice for a romantic holiday, excellent for honeymoons.

 Don’t miss: The rotating menu means you won’t know what your dinner is until you arrive – but there’s likely to be lobster, tuna and the most sumptuous banana leaf-wrapped bread.

 This was without a doubt one of our Travel Specialist’s favourite dining experiences in French Polynesia.
 Boasting a prime location on the front of Four Seasons Bora Bora resort, the waves lapping beneath you, the sun setting behind Mount Otemanu… this is seriously idyllic.

 If you don’t have time for a meal here then a cocktail at sunset is a great experience.
 I sampled unusual and delicious concoctions, including a chilli mojito and raspberry caipirinha.
 On the menu is also a wide variety of sushi and Asian-inspired fare.